WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Appendix B - Non Player Characters.md

 > ***Handaxe.*** *Melee or Ranged Weapon Attack:* +4 to hit, reach 5 ft. or range 20/60 ft., one target. *Hit:* 5 (1d6 + 2) slashing damage.

 Tribal societies can be found far and wide across Azeroth -- trolls, tauren, ogres, naga, the humans of Arathi before they became an empire, and many more still.
-A common denom&shy;inator among them are the brave and bold **tribal warriors** who patrol their borders.
+A common denom­inator among them are the brave and bold **tribal warriors** who patrol their borders.

 \columnbreak

+<div style='margin-top:480px;'></div>

 ___
 > ## Veteran <!-- https://wc5e-cr-calculator.frogvall.com/?0;17;78;5;12;20;0;20;0;20;0;0;0;0;0;0;0;;;;;2;;;;;;;;;;1;;;;;;;;10;;;;;;;;;;; -->